simonecorsi/awesome/README.md

 ## JavaScript

-*   [vittominacori/erc20-generator](https://github.com/vittominacori/erc20-generator) - Create an ERC20 Token for FREE in less than a minute with the most used Smart Contract Generator for ERC20 Token.
-No login.
-No setup.
-No coding required.
 *   [pinojs/pino-elasticsearch](https://github.com/pinojs/pino-elasticsearch) - 🌲 load pino logs into Elasticsearch
 *   [xiaody/react-touch-carousel](https://github.com/xiaody/react-touch-carousel) - Ultra-customizable carousel framework for React.JS
 *   [embarklabs/embark](https://github.com/embarklabs/embark) - Framework for serverless Decentralized Applications using Ethereum, IPFS and other platforms